-When you’re going to spend a long period in China to get an immersive experience of both Chinese language and Chines culture, it’s important to find a place with a mild climate and good weather to enjoy your daily study and life.
+When you spend a long period in China to get an immersive experience of both the Chinese language and Chines culture, it’s important to find a place with a mild climate and good weather to enjoy your daily study and life.
 However, Tianjin city seems not doing very well in this aspect.

 Only one season in Tianjin is nice and livable.
 That is autumn time.
-In autumn, this city will become pleasant when the humidity dissipates and the temperatures are not too high not too low.
+This city will become pleasant in autumn when the humidity dissipates, and the temperatures are not too high, not too low.

-Based on the above information, it’s quite obvious to tell that Tianjin city is not a very pleasant and livable destination for long-term language learning.
+Based on the above information, it’s obvious that Tianjin city is not a very pleasant and livable destination for long-term language learning.
 Bearing and adapting to the climate will consume lots of your attention and time.

 The special location creates a very comfortable and mild climate in this region.
 There are rich rainfall and sunshine to grow various plants and corns.
 You will find the weather here feels like springtime through the whole year and no extreme weather exiting even in neither summertime nor winter time.

-To explore more reasons of why Kunming is the best destination for learning Mandarin, you can check out this post WHY KUNMING.
+To explore why Kunming is the best destination for learning Mandarin, you can check out this post, WHY KUNMING.

 Factor 2: Professional Chinese language learning organization

 Though Tianjin is one of the Special municipality cities, it doesn’t mean this city has the best professional resource for learning the Chinese language.
-Indeed that you can find the top public universities and college here.
-However, you wouldn’t have a chance to get a customized One-on-one Chinese program from these public academic resources.
+Indeed that you can find the top public universities and colleges here.
+However, you wouldn’t have a chance to get a customized One-on-one Chinese program from these public, academic resources.
 The better choice is always a private language school.